 Nikki has been a fosterer and committee member for her local Branch for the last nine years and uses this perspective to look out for and promote volunteers’ interests while supporting the policies of the charity.

-She retired this year from a large multi-national company where she led an operational team and latterly travelled extensively to develop and promote best practice amongst her global colleagues.
+She retired this year from a large multi-national company where she led an operational team and latterly travelled extensively to develop and promote best practice among her global colleagues.

 Cats have owned her all her life!
 She currently shares her home with Bluebelle, a birman, Oscar a rescue moggie, and her husband.
 She is very proud that over the past nine years she has helped over 150 foster cats find their new forever homes.